 APPROVAL AND REVIEW OF THIS POLICY STATEMENT

-This protocol was adopted by the Board on 30th May 2018.
+This policy statement was adopted by the Board on 13 June 2023.

 Black Sluice IDB will review and update this Policy Statement as and when changes to policies are made and notwithstanding within a period not extending beyond five years.